Selected Topics in Creativity Research

 Prerequisites: To register for the seminar you have to send an E-Mail to Philipp Barth (email@example.com) until October 15, 2018.

 Afterwards, you will be registered automatically by our chair in the Moodle system.
 You cannot enroll for this course via the Moodle system by yourself.
 The first class will take place on October 17, 2018, 11.15 – 12.45, in room GD 312.
 All mandatory classes will take place on a weekly basis in Block 1.
 Attending classes during Block 2 is voluntary.

 - Good knowledge in innovation management.

-- Students should be able to run and interprete OLS regressions.
-Students should be able to run their own regressions, compute and interprete t-statistics and confidence intervals.
+- Students should be able to interpret empirical data and be familiar with the application of empirical research methods.
+For example, students should be able to run their own regressions, compute and interpret t-statistics and determine confidence intervals.

 Applicability of module for other study programmes:

 Obligatory or elective in other study programmes.
 For further information check regulations of the study programme.